tjni/setuptools-git-versioning/README.rst

 - Only git v2 is supported

-- Currently does not support exporting version to file for runtime use
+- Currently does not support automatic exporting of package version to a file for runtime use (but you can use ``setuptools-git-versioning > file`` redirect instead)

 .. documentation